-- The setting is measured as the number of adjuster turns anticlockwise from the fully clockwise (hardest) position. - The Tiger 800XC is delivered from the factory with the rebound adjuster set to 1.5 turns anti-clockwise from the fully clockwise position.
+- The setting is measured as the number of adjuster clicks anti-clockwise from the fully clockwise (hardest) position. - The motorcycle is delivered from the factory with the rebound adjuster set to 12 clicks anti-clockwise from the fully clockwise position.